Stripe Webhooks: Complete Guide with Event Examples

 Use this event to:

-charge.succeeded: Sent when a charge is successfully created.
-Similar to payment_intent.succeeded but at the Charge level.
+charge.succeeded: Sent when a charge is created.
+This is similar to payment_intent.succeeded but works at the Charge level.

 Failed Payment Events